kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/aws-secret-engine/awsrole.md

 ## AWSRole Status

 `status` shows the status of the AWSRole.
-It is maintained by KubeVault operator.
+It is managed by the KubeVault operator.
 It contains following fields:

 - `observedGeneration`: Specifies the most recent generation observed for this resource.
 It corresponds to the resource's generation, which is updated on mutation by the API Server.

-- `phase` : Indicates whether the role successfully applied in vault or not or in progress or failed
+- `phase` : Indicates whether the role successfully applied to Vault or not or in progress or failed

 - `conditions` : Represent observations of a AWSRole.